berndreinhold/cheat_sheets/programming_paradigms.md

 - **O**pen-Closed Principle: open for enhancement, closed for modification (backwards compatibility)
 - **L**iskov Substitution Principle: if S is a subtype of T, feeding S into a program expecting T, the program should behave gracefully.
 (After Barbara Liskov)
 - **I**nterface Segregation Principle: separating interfaces: "Keep interfaces small" so that users do not dependent on things they don't need. (http://blog.cleancoder.com/uncle-bob/2020/10/18/Solid-Relevance.html)
 - **D**ependency Inversion Principle: classes should depend on abstract classes and interfaces, rather than concrete classes.
 "Depend in the direction of abstraction.
-High-level classes should not depend on low-level details."
+High-level classes should not depend on low-level details." ([good example](https://hackernoon.com/solid-principles-simple-and-easy-explanation-f57d86c47a7f))

 LID: single, Liskov,